awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-getting-started.md

 1. \(Optional\) For **Description**, enter a description for the traffic mirror session\.

-1. For **Mirror source**, choose the network interface of the instance that you want to monitor\.
+1. For **Mirror source**, choose the network interface of the mirror source\.

-1. For **Mirror target**, choose the traffic mirror target\.
+1. For **Mirror target**, choose your traffic mirror target\.

 1. For **Additional settings**, do the following:

-   1. For **Session number**, enter the session number\.
-The valid values are 1 to 32,766, where 1 is the highest priority\.
+   1. For **Session number**, enter **1**, which is the highest priority\.

-      The session number determines the order that traffic mirror sessions are evaluated in both of the following situations:
-      + When an interface is used by multiple sessions\.
-      + When an interface is used by different traffic mirror targets and traffic mirror filters\.

-      Traffic is only mirrored one time\.

    1. \(Optional\) For **VNI**, enter the VXLAN ID to use for the traffic mirror session\.
 For more information about the VXLAN protocol, see [RFC 7348](https://tools.ietf.org/html/rfc7348)\.

       If you do not enter a value, we assign a random unused number\.

-   1. \(Optional\) For **Packet Length**, enter the number of bytes in each packet to mirror\.
+   1. \(Optional\) For **Packet length**, enter the number of bytes in each packet to mirror\.

-      If you do not want to mirror the entire packet, set **Packet Length** to the number of bytes in each packet to mirror\.
+      To mirror the entire packet, do not enter a value\.
+To mirror only a portion of each packet, set this value to the number of bytes to mirror\.
 For example, if you set this value to 100, the first 100 bytes after the VXLAN header that meet the filter criteria are copied to the target\.

-      To mirror the entire packet, do not enter a value in this field\.

-   1. For **Filter**, choose the traffic mirror filter that determines what traffic gets mirrored\.
+   1. For **Filter**, choose your traffic mirror filter\.

 1. \(Optional\) For each tag to add, choose **Add new tag** and enter the tag key and tag value\.